USP 800 & OSHA HazCom: Understanding Your Requirements for Handling Hazardous Drugs in the Healthcare Industry

 Dec 4, 2019

 The United States Pharmacopeial Convention (USP) estimates that more than 8 million US healthcare workers are exposed to hazardous drugs (HDs) in the workplace each year.
 Hazardous drugs (HDs) are a class of pharmaceuticals that pose serious health risks to individuals who handle them, including organ toxicity, reproductive and developmental defects, genetic toxicity, cancer and even death.
-With an increasing number of HDs being used in the healthcare industry, the risks to healthcare workers are on the rise.
+With an ever increasing number of HDs being used in the healthcare industry, the risks to healthcare workers are on the rise.

 What is USP <800>?

 USP has issued other standards related to protection of workers, including USP <795> Pharmaceutical Compounding – Nonsterile Preparations and <797> Pharmaceutical Compounding – Sterile Preparations.
-USP <800> expands protection by providing a formal set of standards and guidelines for the safe handling and use of HDs in healthcare settings.
+USP <800> expands these protections by providing a formal set of standards and guidelines for the safe handling and use of HDs in healthcare settings.
 USP <800> establishes a broad set of requirements for:

 - Maintaining an inventory of hazardous drugs